seed-rs/seed/README.md

 elements without a parent.
 This is useful to avoid unecessary divs, which may be undesirable on their own, and breaks things like tables and CSS-grid.
-There's no special syntax; just have your component return a Vec of `El`s instead of one, and pass them into the parent's `children` parameter via Rust's Vec methods like `extend`, or pass the whole Vec if there are no other children:
+There's no special syntax; just have your component return a Vec of `El`s instead of one, and add it to the parent's element macro; on its own like in the example below, or with other children, or Vecs of children.

 ```rust
 fn cols() -> Vec<El<Msg>> {